seanRoshan/ContextIO-node/README.md

 Getting started
 ---------------

 The constructor requires your OAuth consumer key and secret, which you can find by logging in to the [CIO Developer Console](https://console.context.io/).
 You can optionally specify the API version you wish to use.
-By default, the client will use version 2.0.
+By default, the client will use version Lite.

 ``` js
 const ContextIO = require('contextio')